GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Introduction

 \section{Introduction}

 Autonomous robots operating in human-centered environments must navigate unstructured spaces, manipulate objects with varying compliance requirements, and interpret instructions from non-expert users.
 Bimanual mobile manipulators, platforms combining a mobile base with two articulated arms, are uniquely positioned to address these demands.
 However, their complexity exposes a fundamental tension: the semantic richness required for task understanding and the physical precision required for safe interaction have been handled by separate, incompatible systems.
-This fragmentation prevents the realization of a unified cybernetic loop where high-level cognitive reasoning directly modulates the robot’s physical reflexes.
+This fragmentation prevents a unified loop where high-level reasoning directly modulates the robot's physical response.

-Recent advances in Vision-Language Models (VLMs) have demonstrated remarkable zero-shot reasoning over visual scenes ~\cite{c1, c2}.
-However, existing VLM-based planners typically output discrete subgoals, leaving physical compliance behavior, how stiff or yielding the robot should be during contact, entirely undefined at the semantic level ~\cite{c8, c10}.
-While recent state-of-the-art models like MoManipVLA ~\cite{c16} and FALCON ~\cite{c17} have pushed the boundaries of end-to-end mobile manipulation, they primarily focus on kinematic success rather than the modulation of the robot's physical 'feel' (stiffness and damping) based on context.
-Separately, whole-body Model Predictive Control (MPC) frameworks enable real-time trajectory optimization for high degree-of-freedom platforms ~\cite{c4, c5}.
-While these methods have achieved impressive results in collision-free locomotion and manipulation ~\cite{c6}, or combined RL-based planning with low-level MPC ~\cite{c7}, the velocity constraints and safety margins that shape their behavior are typically fixed at design time.
+Recent advances in Vision-Language Models (VLMs) have demonstrated remarkable zero-shot reasoning over visual scenes~\cite{c1, c2}.
+However, existing VLM-based planners typically output discrete subgoals, leaving physical compliance, how stiff or yielding the robot should be on contact, undefined at the semantic level~\cite{c8, c10}.
+Recent models such as MoManipVLA~\cite{c16} and FALCON~\cite{c17} have advanced end-to-end mobile manipulation, while contact-rich policies such as HapticVLA~\cite{hapticvla} learn compliant interaction directly from data.
+These systems pursue kinematic or task success while keeping the robot's physical ``feel'' (stiffness and damping) implicit in learned weights, rather than exposing it as an interpretable, context-conditioned parameter set.
+Separately, Whole-Body Model Predictive Control (MPC) frameworks enable real-time trajectory optimization for high-degree-of-freedom platforms~\cite{c4, c5}.
+These methods have achieved impressive results in collision-free locomotion and manipulation~\cite{c6}, while other approaches combine RL-based planning with low-level MPC~\cite{c7}.
+However, the velocity constraints and safety margins that shape their behavior are typically fixed at design time.